The Assumption That Misses the Point

 • Being there when something small actually matters

-Presence doesn't show up on my pay stubs—but it shapes lives.
+Presence does not show up on a pay stub.

 It makes them intentional.